saadeghi/daisyui/packages/docs/src/routes/(routes)/docs/utilities/+page.md

 > :INFO:
 >
 > These variables are for internal use.
-Some of them may be modified or removed in future versions, in which case your custom styles might lose their effect.
+They are not subject of breaking change and some of them may be modified or removed in future minor versions, in which case your custom styles might lose their effect, so if you want to modify these variables and your UI really depends on the customized value, make sure you are using a specific version of daisyUI.

 | Component       | CSS Variable                          | Description                                                                 |
 |-----------------|---------------------------------------|-----------------------------------------------------------------------------|